ATinnon/PLC-Programming/Lab Exercises (RSLogix 500 pro & Codesys).md

 ## Exercise 6 (Codesys)

-Create a program that correctly accounts for any sensor bounce on input I:0.0 on PLC 141.225.164.170.
+Create a program that correctly accounts for any sensor bounce on input I:0/0.
 Be able to correctly count 4 drops of the paddle/bar.

 <img width="951" height="514" alt="image" src="https://github.com/user-attachments/assets/0daac776-28cb-434d-b454-3d7737a1ee1d" />